 Schools may close for the day, open late, or dismiss early if bad weather or an emergency makes it unsafe to get to and from school.
 Individual schools may also close if they have heating, cooling, electrical, or other maintenance problems.
 Full-day closings and delayed openings are announced as close to 5:00 a.m. as possible.
 Early dismissals are announced as soon as the decision is made.

-The first three days that schools close in a school vear due to inclement weather, students will not receive virtual learning.
+The first three days that schools close in a school year due to inclement weather, students will not receive virtual learning.

-On the 4th inclement weather day, and any missed day after that, will occur with virtual learning.
+The 4th through 8th inclement weather day will occur with virtual learning.